Writing Sex - Technique & Structure

 - This Retaliation Action incites the Other character to do something NEW -- starting the whole Chain of Reactions again.

-This order is VERY specific.
-You may SKIP steps, but you may Not change the order.
+This order is Very Specific.
+You may SKIP steps and even switch back and forth repeating events, but you may Not change the order.

 Her hand lashed out in a slap. [action]